ananye20/transforminghealthcaredata/README.md

 ## Setup & Usage
 1. **Data Preprocessing**:
+    - Upload the csv file into Google colab or Jupyter Notebook
     - Use Python scripts with pandas, NumPy, and seaborn to preprocess and clean the data.
+Code mentioned in the document.
     - Construct a correlation matrix in Excel to analyze relationships between variables.
 2. **Visualization**:
+    - Load the preprocessed data into Tableau
     - Use Tableau to create interactive dashboards, including spatial maps and tree maps.
     - Apply clustering algorithms in Tableau to identify distinct groups based on spending patterns.
     - Construct box and whisker plots to identify and examine outlier hospitals in each state.

+## Use Cases
+- **Budget Allocation:** Identify regions with high and low spending to allocate resources effectively.
+- **Performance Benchmarking:** Compare metrics across hospitals and states to set performance standards.
+- **Policy Development:** Utilize data-driven insights to inform healthcare policies and interventions.
+- **Operational Efficiency:** Detect inefficiencies and optimize operations within healthcare facilities.

 ## Contributing
 Contributions are welcome!
 To contribute: